lzx551402/contextdesc/README.md

 cd /local/contextdesc && python image_matching.py
 ```

 The matching results from SIFT features (top), raw local features (middle) and augmented features (bottom) will be displayed.

-To test the performance of a dense model, add call the script with `--dense_desc`.
-Type `python image_matching.py --h` to view more options and test on your own images.
+- To test the performance of a dense model, call the script with `--dense_desc`.
+- To use the TensorFlow checkpoint file for parameter restoring, call the script with `--type ckpt`.
+- Type `python image_matching.py --h` to view more options and test on your own images.

 ### 2. (TODO) Evaluation on HPatches Sequences